jieunkang-101/koviseries/README.md

 If you have any feedback or concerns, please contact one of the contributors.

 ### ▫︎  Known Bugs
-There are no known bug at this moment.
+There is some bug in search functionality.

 ### ▫︎ License
 *This software is licensed under the MIT license*